 Both bearings and bushings are consumable items and if worn can be the cause of knocks and rattles, making the rear of the bike feel loose.

 If the shock and pivot bolts are tight and rear suspension is rattling or feels loose, the bearings or bushings are most likely worn and will require an overhaul.

 Bushings are in-expensive to replace (around £20), but a full set of frame bearings can be near £100.

 Make sure it’s the right size

-If possible, check out the size of the same (or a similar) model of bike at your local bike shop so as to be able to check that you’re choosing the correct frame size.
-Don’t be tempted to buy a bike that’s too big or too small just because it’s up for a good price.
+If possible, check out the size of the same (or a similar) model of bike before buying to make sure you’re choosing the correct frame size.
+Don’t be tempted to buy a bike that’s too big or too small just because it’s a good price.